Oxford scientists preparing vaccine versions to combat emerging virus variants - The Telegraph

 The scientists were working on estimating how quickly they could reconfigure their ChAdOx vaccine platform, the report said.

-A university spokesman told the newspaper that Oxford is carefully assessing the impact of new variants on vaccine immunity and evaluating the processes needed for rapid development of adjusted COVID-19 vaccines.
+AstraZeneca deferred to Oxford for comment.
+An Oxford spokesman said the university is carefully assessing the impact of new variants on vaccine immunity and evaluating the processes needed for rapid development of adjusted COVID-19 vaccines if these should be necessary.

 Separately, British Prime Minister Boris Johnson said on Wednesday that the nation’s medicines regulator will be ready and able to give approval to new versions of COVID-19 vaccines designed to counter new variants of the coronavirus that may appear.